--1 (means I vote negative because of the following reason) Yes, you must support your objection and provide an alternative course of action that you are willing and able to implement (where appropriate).
+-1 (means I vote negative because of the following reason) You must support your objection and provide an alternative course of action that you are willing and able to implement (where appropriate).

-Address: private@ Subject: [VOTE] John Doe should become a regular committer Text: "I would like to propose to vote in John Doe as committer.
-John has showed in the last months that he has the skills and oversight for improving things (think about the last UI change of the "Find" dialog)." +1 (means I vote for John) 0 (means vote abstention) -1 (means I vote against John because of the following reason: Voting time frame is finished 72 hours from now until June 30, 12:00 PM UTC.
+Address: private@ Subject: [VOTE] Jan Doe should become a regular committer Text: "I would like to propose to vote in Jan Doe as committer.
+Jan has showed in the last months that they have the skills and oversight for improving things (think about the last UI change of the "Find" dialog)." +1 (means I vote for Jan) 0 (means vote abstention) -1 (means I vote against Jan because of the following reason: Voting time frame is finished 72 hours from now until June 30, 12:00 PM UTC.

-Text: +1 I like his work and want him to stay and to go on with his good improvements.
+Text: +1 I like their work and want them to stay and to go on with their good improvements.

 Subject: [VOTE][RESULTS] Jan Doe should become a regular committer Text: Vote started Thu, Jun 27, 2011 at 12:00 PM UTC, voting is now closed.
 Voting results: --- Numbers --- +1: 12 0: 0 -1: 0 --- Details --- +1 Patricia +1 Marc +1 David +1 Erica +1 Steve +1 Christine +1 Stefan +1 Carla +1 Andrea +1 Karl +1 Simon +1 Greg